masonnnns/app/README.md

 This is a forked project of the one by Mrtnpwn.
 All credit goes to him.
 Here are the changes:

 - I was able to add playing status on here.
 Read the docs is confusing and hard to comprehend and understand at least for me as it can be confusing. :p
-- Added .env file, explaining why you now see _process.env_
+- Added .env file, explaining why you now see `process.env["TOKEN"]` in the line where `local token` is as well as the reason the why it is now open source. ~~~Might go closed source but 'till then, it'll remain open source~~~

+Down below is the original by Mrtnpwn. :)

 Welcome to Discordia
 =================